jjdblast/bigdata-pipeline_wiki/Environment-Setup.md

 macosx-laptop$ boot2docker --memory=8192 --disksize=20000 init
 ```

-### Notes on boot2docker
-* boot2docker is needed on MacOS X to simulate a Linux VM using VirtualBox
-* boot2docker is a tiny Linux VM that runs a Docker daemon
-* boot2docker will broker all Docker calls from your macosx-laptop$ to the Docker daemon running within the Linux VM
-* Once you setup and run boot2docker, all commands can be run directly from your macosx-laptop$ terminal
-* If you have VirtualBox already installed, it's best if you could remove it (assuming you're not using it!)
-* boot2docker will install a fresh version of VirtualBox and Docker

-### Export Docker Variables to your Terminals
+## Export Docker Variables to your Terminals
 ```
 eval "$(boot2docker shellinit)"
 ```

-Notes:
+## Notes on boot2docker
+* boot2docker is needed on MacOS X to simulate a Linux VM using VirtualBox
+* boot2docker will install Docker as well as a fresh version of VirtualBox if one doesn't exist
+* boot2docker is a tiny Linux VM that runs a Docker daemon
+* boot2docker will send all Docker calls from your macosx-laptop$ to the Docker daemon running within the Linux VM
+* Once you setup and run `boot2docker up`, all commands can be run directly from your macosx-laptop$ terminal
-* The settings above are for the boot2docker VirtualBox VM only - not the Docker Container itself.
+* The init settings above are for the boot2docker VirtualBox VM only - not the Docker Container.
+Those are specific on a subsequent `docker run`
 * At this point, you have both boot2docker, VirtualBox, and Docker installed.
-* If you have any errors running subsequent Docker commands, be sure you have set the environment variables specific for your setup as specified above.

 ## Load the Docker Image from USB or Internet
 ### From USB
 ```
 macosx-laptop$ docker load < /Users/<user-name>/pipeline/fluxcapacitor-pipeline.tar